diegomics/jATG/README.md

 ---

-In the end, the analysis produces the following output structure:
+In the end, the pipeline produces the following output structure:
 ```
 [OUT_DIR]
 └── jATG